OpenData-BondIntelligence/calculator-api/README.md

 # calculator-api
-This project contains API for performing basic calculations - add, subtract, multiply and divide using a python flask app.
+This project contains API for performing basic calculations - add, subtract, multiply and divide using a Python 3 Flask app.

 # Getting Started